Königstein im Taunus: Jewish health resort and summer residence

-After Kohnstamm's death in 1917 until 1938 the owner of the renowned Kohnstamm sanatorium was Carl Frankl (also Jewish).
-Carl was a brother of the famous World War I fighter pilot Wilhelm Frankl (his brother Wilhelm had converted from Judaism to Christianity in order to marry his high school sweetheart).
+Carl Frankl (also Jewish) was the owner of the renowned Kohnstamm sanatorium from Kohnstamm's death in 1917 until 1938.
+Carl was a brother of the World War I fighter pilot Wilhelm Frankl (his brother Wilhelm had converted from Judaism to Christianity in order to marry his high school sweetheart).

-While in 1937, 24 hotels, hostels and guest houses still refused to do so and accepted Jewish guests, the following year, in 1938, all 54 hotels, hostels and guest houses in Königstein complied with Nazi law and added the following sentence to their advertisements: "All the guest houses are run Jew-free."
+While in 1937, 24 hotels, hostels and guest houses still refused to comply with Nazi law and accepted Jewish guests, the following year, in 1938, all 54 hotels, hostels and guest houses in Königstein added the following sentence to their advertisements: "All the guest houses are run Jew-free."

-Königstein's mayor in 1938 commented on the reputation of Königstein as Jewish spa town in the context of public discussions of a suggested continued existence with the Jewish name kept of the Sanatorium Dr. Kohnstamm instead of the Aryanization preferred by the mayor himself, that (should the name be kept) "the reputation of Königstein as ‘Jews' resort' would yet again be cemented in an irreparable way".
+In 1938 public discussions arose about keeping the name of the Sanatorium Dr. Kohnstamm or aryanizing it.
+Königstein's mayor preferred changing the name and commented that (should the name be kept) "the reputation of Königstein as "Jews' resort" would yet again be cemented in an irreparable way".

-Even after the Holocaust famous people of Jewish descent settled in Königstein.
-Thus, e.g. Max Dessoir moved here for his retirement (he had lived there once before previously in the 'Sanatorium Amelung'), as did Hedwig Fischer (née Landshoff), the wife of publisher Samuel Fischer.
-Both Hedwig Fischer and Max Dessoir spent the rest of their lives in Königstein.
+Even after the Holocaust famous Jewish people settled in Königstein.
+Thus, e.g. Max Dessoir moved here for his retirement (he had previously lived once before in the "Sanatorium Amelung"), as did publisher Samuel Fischer's wife Hedwig Fischer (née Landshoff).
 Paulette Goddard, Charlie Chaplin's wife, was a famous visitor of Königstein after World War II.

 Politics

-Represented on town council are the CDU, the SPD, the FDP and the Greens, as well as the ALK (Aktionsgemeinschaft Lebenswertes Königstein), a citizens' coalition.
+Parties represented in the town council are the CDU, the SPD, the FDP and the Greens, as well as the ALK (Aktionsgemeinschaft Lebenswertes Königstein), a citizens' coalition.
 At the moment, Königstein is governed by an informal alliance of ALK and the CDU.

 Coat of arms

 Königstein's civic coat of arms was conferred in 1907.
 It is based on a town seal from 1535.
 The towers stand for the old Imperial Castle (Reichsburg).
-The Lords of Bolanden-Falkenstein are remembered in the red and gold field in the upper right (upper left heraldically speaking), as are the Counts of Nürings in the black lion, and indeed the Lords of Eppstein in the three chevrons.
+The Lords of Bolanden-Falkenstein are remembered in the red and gold field in the upper right (upper left heraldically speaking), as are the Counts of Nürings in the black lion, and the Lords of Eppstein in the three chevrons.

 Economy

 Purchasing power

 Königstein has an extraordinarily high level of purchasing power.
-In 2010, their purchasing power index was of 191 percent (compared to the national average of 100 percent) and with that the highest in Germany.
+In 2010, their purchasing power index was 191% compared to the national average, and with that the highest in Germany.